ccampbell/luna-testing/README.md

 ### Limitations

+#### Browser

 According to the [puppeteer documentation](https://github.com/GoogleChrome/puppeteer#q-what-features-does-puppeteer-not-support) there may be issues with regards to certain audio and video formats such as AAC and H.264 since Chromium does not contain the licenses to play them back.
 Also features specific to Chrome mobile will not work.

+#### Node

+Code coverage reporting will not work for node modules that are imported using common-js `require` syntax.
+This is due to the fact that the code coverage for node is done using a rollup plugin, and rollup currently only resolves imports and exports.
+See #7 for more information about this issue.

 ## Testing Luna